 RUHS Alumni Association Scholarship - Any student planning to pursue post-secondary education is eligible to apply.
 Download the RUHS Alumni Association Scholarship application from the documents box to the left.

 RUHS Class of 2011 - This scholarship was established by the class of 2011 to recognize a student who has persevered in their class work and service to their community.
 The student is someone who is recognized by school officials, classmates, and community members for their accomplishments.
-This scholarship is worth $300 one time.
+This scholarship is a one time scholarship.
 Required Documents include: and Unofficial Transcript; one letter of recommendation from a school official addressing the student’s academic potential and commitment; school and community involvement; character, leadership and work ethic; and one 500 word essay outlining the applicant’s school and community activities (i.e. — extracurricular activities, honors, achievement(s), community service & awards).
 The essay should describe the value of the student's community service and how it has benefited him/her and the community.
 Essays will be judged on their uniqueness - what sets this application apart from others and how the student's experiences have contributed to his/her personal growth?
-All applications are due, May 4, 2018 to student services.
+Check with Student Services to see when the application is due (Usually it is due by May 1).
+You'll find the application in the documents box to the left.
 Only seniors applying to go on to post secondary education may apply.

 The Eleanor Dickey Drysdale Scholarship - This scholarship honors the best writer of English prose in the graduating class at Randolph Union High School.
 The scholarship was created in 1973 in appreciation of Eleanor Dickey Drysdale, who for many years was the assistant editor of the Herald of Randolph (then the White River Valley Herald).
 She authored a weekly column called “Old Fogey’s Bench” which became the most popular feature of the newspaper.
 The wife of Herald editor John Drysdale, she served on the high school board for nine years and was greatly responsible for the construction of both the junior high wing and the Randolph Technical Career Center.
-To be considered for this award, students must submit their writing to Dick Drysdale, Editor Emeritus of the Herald.
-Students need not write an essay specifically for the award; usually they submit something they’ve already written in high school.
-The submissions may be fiction or non-fiction essays, but poetry is not eligible.
-It is advisable to submit a set of more than one writing sample.
-All submissions for the scholarship are due in Student Services no later than May 4, 2018
+To apply for this scholarship, please download and submit the application in the documents box to the left.

 The White River Credit Union Scholarship - Applicants applying for this scholarship should show strong character, academic achievement, community and extra-curricular involvement as well as financial need.
 To apply, download the The White River Credit Union Scholarship application in the documents box to the left.